MaxBasev/ExtenSwitch/README.md

 - **Enable/disable extensions**: Use the toggle to the right of each extension
 - **Search for extensions**: Enter the extension name in the search field
-- **Filter extensions**: Use the "All", "Enabled", "Disabled" tabs
+- **Filter extensions**: Use the "Enabled", "Disabled", or "All" tabs to view different sets of extensions
 - **Access extension settings**: Click on the extension name to open its settings
-- **Launch extensions**: Click the play button ▶ to launch a Chrome extension or app
+- **View in Chrome Web Store**: Click the play button ▶ to open the extension's page in Chrome Web Store
 - **Identify deprecated extensions**: Clearly marked with a "DEPRECATED" label

 ## Privacy